vmware/differential-datalog/doc/language_reference/language_reference.md

 e.g., `"foo\nbar"`
 (**We rely on parsec's standard parser for strings, which supports unicode and escaping.
-TODO: check and document its exact functionality.**) and raw strings where all characters, including backslash are interpreted as is:
+TODO: check and document its exact functionality.**) and raw strings where all characters, including backslash and line breaks are interpreted as is:

 ```EBNF
 string_literal   ::= ('"' utf8_character* '"' | "[|" utf8_character* "|]")+